 - 3/4 cup quartered strawberries

-- cream cheese baked into french toast (see notes)
+- Cream Cheese, baked into French toast (see notes)

-- powdered sugar topping
+- Powdered Sugar, topping

-- whipped cream topping
+- Whipped Cream, topping

 Instructions

-- Cover and refrigerate the casserole dish for at least 2 hours.
+- Soak: Cover and refrigerate the casserole dish for at least 2 hours.
 If you’ve dried out your bread, up to 8 hours (overnight).

-- Bake the french toast casserole for about 30 minutes uncovered, and another 15-20 covered with foil to keep top from browning too much.
+- Bake: Set casserole out 30 minutes before baking; set oven to 350ºF.
+Bake for 30 minutes, uncovered, and another 15-20 minutes covered with foil to keep top from browning too much.
 Allow casserole to rest for about 15 minutes before serving.
 Once the casserole is ready, sprinkle with powdered sugar if you’d like.
 Serve warm with maple syrup and/or whipped cream.

 Notes